 The routine is simple - make the coffee, cut the cake, get out the knitting needles, art equipment and board games and open the door!
 We have re -connected with folk who had drifted away, met numerous new friends, enjoyed many new games, finished some knitting projects and started new ones, and had a lot of laughs.
 And this gathering is proving to the folk at Dorset Gardens that we still play an important role in supporting and enriching the lives of those around us.
 Moreover, further opportunities to reach out and re-connect are being discovered.
 Dorset Gardens and the Dome Mission have a glorious past.
 While we cannot live in the past, the past shapes the present, and the present shapes the future.
-When Methodism came to Brighton in 1804, its followers began a tradition of service to the people of Brighton which has not been broken.
-The first building in Dorset Gardens was opened in 1808; the second in 1885 and the third in 2003.
-The style of those buildings has varied greatly; but the spirit that fills the Methodists who have served - and continue to serve - within them, has not.
-The faithful service of Dorset Gardeners and the desire to reveal the love of God to all continues, unabated.
+When Methodism came to Brighton in 1804, its followers began a tradition of service to the 17 years, by the grace of God, I continued to teach, read and do all my chores with the 'good' eye.